The Author: Oliver Furnival

 After nine highly successful years at The Chafford School, I secured my first role as an International Baccalaureate teacher at Tamagawa Academy in Machida, Japan in September 2011.
 My first roles included teaching MYP Individuals and Societies and DP Theory of Knowledge.
 I soon took up the role of Areas of Interaction Lead Teacher and Personal Project and Service@Tamagawa Coordinator.
 I secured the position of Diploma Programme Coordinator in January 2014, putting the initiatives on this website across all of the International Baccalaureate’s Standard and Practices into place to lead the school through a very successful 5-year review self-study and visit.

-I returned to England in January 2019 to take up the position of International Baccalaureate Curriculum Manager at The Anglo European School in Ingatestone, which was the first state school to introduce the IB in The United Kingdom.
+I returned to England in January 2019 to take up the position of International Baccalaureate Curriculum Manager at The Anglo European School in Ingatestone, where I was a student for the whole of my Secondary School education.
+The Anglo European School was the first state school to introduce the IB in The United Kingdom.
 As well as offering the Diploma Programme, the school offers the International Baccalaureate Careers Related Programme.
 It also gives students the unique chance of taking a mixture of A-Levels and International Baccalaureate subjects.

 The documents I have created and initiatives I have put into place would not have been possible without the students I have taught, and the colleagues I have worked with throughout my career, who I would like to acknowledge.